 We've written recently on the difficult times facing sexual health services in the UK.
 In some parts of the world, inadequate sexual and reproductive health services already put many people at risk from late diagnoses, to dangerous illegal procedures.
 Dr Verity Sullivan, takes a look at Argentinian provision and presents a strong case to protect what we've got.

-2016 has been a rough year for sexual health and contraceptive services in the UK.
-Demand for care is higher than ever, particularly from the under 16s, the LGBT community and victims of sexual assault and FGM.
+2016 was a rough year for sexual health and contraceptive services in the UK.
+Demand for care higher than ever, particularly from the under 16s, the LGBT community and victims of sexual assault and FGM.
 But despite this, a £200 million public health budget cut has meant clinic closures and reduced access to vital sexual health care for the most vulnerable.

-The Family Planning Association’s 2015 report Unprotected Nation predicts costs of up to £259 billion over the next 10 years due to unintended pregnancies and sexually transmitted infections (STIs) based on a 10% cut in funding.
-Ladies in particular are getting a raw deal, with reduced access to contraception promising a rise unwanted pregnancy and abortion rates.
+The Family Planning Association’s 2015 report Unprotected Nation predicts costs of up to £259 billion over the next 10 years due to unintended pregnancies and sexually transmitted infections (STIs), based on a 10% cut in funding.
+Ladies in particular are getting a raw deal, with reduced access to contraception promising a rise in unwanted pregnancy and abortion rates.

-However, our specialty continues to strive for improvement and to provide free, top-notch care to those who need it.
+However, our speciality continues to strive for improvement and to provide free, top-notch care to those who need it.
 And I had a very stark reminder of how fantastic our NHS is when it comes to keeping women in the UK STI and baby-free, when I spent several months working as a doctor in Buenos Aires, Argentina this year.

 Argentina is a beautiful country, but a torrid political and economic history, alongside a strong Catholic mindset, has left its most vulnerable needing more.
 The complicated business of being female is even more challenging on Argentine terrain, with ‘machismo’ (a strong sense of male entitlement) meaning that sexism is rife.
 This stretches from catcalling in the street through to unacceptable rates of gender-based violence: femicide in Argentina is a huge problem where it is estimated that a woman is killed every 30 hours.